productivity

 1. Download Lightning Assist

-2. Audit your current resources
+2. Audit your current snippets

 3. Design your structure